microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-lifecycle-workflows-scheduled-leaver.md

 # Automate employee offboarding tasks after their last day of work using Lifecycle Workflows APIs

-This tutorial provides a step-by-step guide on how to configure offboarding tasks for employees after their last day of work using Lifecycle workflows APIs in Microsoft Graph.
+This tutorial provides step-by-step guidance for configuring offboarding tasks for employees after their last day of work using Lifecycle workflows APIs in Microsoft Graph.

 This post off-boarding scenario will run a scheduled workflow and accomplish the following tasks: